nikkilocke/CodeFirstWebFramework/contentFiles/Documentation.md

 ### Database tables

 Database tables are declared as C# classes, which must be subclasses of `JsonObject`, and have the `[Table]` attribute.
-Most tables will have a unique, auto-increment integer field as the primary key - this should be given the `[Primary]` attribute.
+Most tables will have a unique, auto-increment nullable integer (`int?`) field as the primary key - this should be given the `[Primary]` attribute.
 Some of the javascript code assumes by default that the primary key is called `idTableName` (where TableName is the class name), although there are facilities to change this in forms.
 This field is referred to as the record id below.

+JsonObject has an Id attribute, which will return (or set) the [Primary] field, if it is of type `int?`.

 In order to make SQL statements joining tables easier to write, it is often preferable to make your field names globally unique.
 To make this easier, the framework understands that variable names are often preceded by their table name (e.g. in the Document table, a field called DocumentName), and it will strip off the table name when displaying headings and prompts to the user.